 The role of the Federal Government is quite limited, but nevertheless crucial: federal designation elevates the significance of these areas as well as the social and cultural histories they represent.
 Modest funding and technical assistance over the years has supported region-wide coordination with wayfinding and interpretation.
 Hundreds of millions of private and public dollars have been reinvested in the I&M Canal region since its designation.
 Tourism and community economic development projects have added countless new jobs to these historic communities.

 Positive outcomes like this are seen in the other heritage areas across the nation where modest federal support leverages reinvestment while addressing much need recreational needs and underrepresented aspects of the American experience.
-The proposed federal budget would eliminate support for all existing NHAs, including the I&M Canal National Heritage Corridor, as well as all future projects, such as two proposed NHAs in the Chicago region, the Calumet National Heritage Area and the Black Metropolis National Heritage Area.
+The proposed federal budget for FY2019 would eliminate support for all existing NHAs, including the I&M Canal National Heritage Corridor, as well as all future projects, such as two proposed NHAs in the Chicago region, the Calumet National Heritage Area and the Black Metropolis National Heritage Area.

 Since its founding in 1963, Openlands has played a leadership role in most of our region’s innovative open space initiatives, including the creation of the nation’s first rail-to-trail conversion (the Illinois Prairie Path), the nation’s first national tallgrass prairie, and the first national wildlife refuge in the greater Milwaukee-Chicago area.

 We will continue to support these projects, ensure their value is understood at every level, and most of all, defend the public’s right to access and enjoy them.